The Fundamentals of Molecular Biology: An Introductory Guide

 Another important technique in molecular biology is the Polymerase Chain Reaction (PCR).
 PCR is a method used to amplify specific regions of DNA.
 By using a DNA template, primers, and a heat-stable DNA polymerase enzyme, researchers can create millions of copies of a specific DNA sequence.
 This technique has revolutionized many areas of molecular biology research, including genetic testing and forensic analysis.

-Gel electrophoresis and DNA sequencing are two other commonly used techniques in molecular biology.
+Molecular biologists commonly use gel electrophoresis and DNA sequencing techniques.
 Gel electrophoresis allows researchers to separate DNA fragments based on their size, while DNA sequencing allows for the determination of the exact sequence of nucleotides in a DNA molecule.
 These techniques are essential for analyzing and characterizing DNA samples.

 Molecular Biology of the Cell